killme2008/defun/README.md

 ### Recursion

-Let's move on, what about define a recursion function?
+Let's move on, what about define a recursive function?
 That's easy too:

 ```clj
 (defun count-down